jeansanch/bank_transaction_sim/README.md

 ## Testing

 The tests should show the "use cases" requested.
-They are all self explanatory.
+They are all self explanatory, logs were also added to help understand their use case situations.

 ## Disclaimer about the development